J1an2hou/HomePG/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to our group
-        content: Take a look at what we're working on...
+        content: Take a look at us...
         align: center
         background:
           image: